fab7/LAB-Data-Science-Blog-Post/Who_Are_The_Rust_Users_In_2023.md

 With the first question, we were suggesting to try and position your profile against the distribution of job types that are already using Rust in production.

-However, another good indicator could be to compare the languages that your like against the languages mastered by the other Rust admirers out there.
+However, another good indicator could be to compare the languages that your like against the languages mastered by other Rust admirers out there.
 You might well be riding the same wave.

 <p align="center">
   <img src="./images/What_languages_do_Rust_admirers_develop_in_2023.png" />
 </p>

-We didn't expect the network above to be so crowded.
-We decided to keep it as is to graphically represent the attraction this language has among developers currently working in over 30 different languages.
+I did not expect the network above to be so crowded.
+I nevertheless decided to keep it as is to graphically represent the attraction this language has among developers currently working in over 30 different languages.

-The first third (**29.1%**) of the **admirers** who want to work in Rust over the next year, are using high-level scripting languages such as *JavaScript*. *Python* and *TypeScript*.
-Then come the application and admin oriented languages such as *SQL*, *HTML/CSS* and *Bash* (**24.3%**) before another series of high-level compiled languages such as *Java*, *C#*, *C++* and *Go*.
+The first third (**29.1%**) of all admirer responses indicate that they are using high-level scripting languages such as *JavaScript*. *Python* and *TypeScript*.
+Then come the application and admin oriented languages such as *SQL*, *HTML/CSS* and *Bash* (**24.3%** of the responses) before another series of high-level compiled languages such as *Java*, *C#*, *C++* and *Go*.

 <p align="center">
   <img src="./images/What_languages_do_Rust_admirers_develop_most_in_2023.png" />